nsantti/checkers/README.md

 ### Updates made
 - 7/30/18
-  - Fixed bug with AI where user could move the AI before the AI takes its turn
+  - Fixed bug where user could move the AI before the AI takes its turn
   - Code refactoring
     - Removed unused code
     - Implemented 'builder pattern' for NButton and GameSquare class